nuttpeerawat/Project-2-Predict-the-price-of-homes-at-sale-for-the-Aimes-Iowa-Housing-dataset/README.md

 ## Problem Statement

-The project aims to advise Aimes residents that if they want to sell a house, which features of the house will increase or decrease the selling price and also advise people who want to buy a house in Aimes by provide an information that can help inform buyers to look for the right kind of feature in a house.
+The project aims to advise Aimes residents that if they want to sell a house, what top 5 features of the house will help increase the selling price.

 ------------------------------------------------------------------------
 ## Executive Summary